-How to drive safely with dogs in the car
+How to drive safely with dogs in your car

-We explain how to carry larger animals, such as dogs, in your car safely – including by using a boot crate or seatbelt harness.
+We explain how to travel safely by car with dogs or other larger animals – including by using a boot crate or seatbelt harness.

 pets dogs in cars